 - 1. The Mechanism collects and preserves information, documentation and evidence regarding the most serious international crimes and violations of international law committed in Myanmar since 2011.
 Serious international crimes include war crimes, crimes against humanity and genocide. - 2.
 The Mechanism analyses the materials that it collects to establish what crimes were committed and which persons are responsible for those crimes.
 The Mechanism also uses the materials to prepare case files. - 3.
-The Mechanism shares certain materials and case files with national, regional or international courts or tribunals which comply with international law standards and which do not impose the death penalty when it is confident that the safety and privacy of witnesses and victims will be respected. - 4.
+The Mechanism shares certain materials and case files with national, regional or international courts or tribunals which comply with international law standards, do not impose or carry out the death penalty, and respect the safety and privacy of witnesses and victims. - 4.
 The Mechanism explains and communicates its mandate and work to relevant stakeholders, including survivors, civil society and the public.